 When we were kids, we started to learn how to write and draw with a pencil and paper.
 And until now, regardless of profession, whether an artist or designer or not, drawing is a part of us.
 Most of us even still have the habit of doodling on our notebooks and journals using our pencils, markers, or pens.

 In the video below, Bobby Chiu explains 10 tips for drawing in black and white.
 Bobby Chiu is an award-winning artist who specializes in creature and character design.
 He also holds online art classes at www.schoolism.com.

 For things to go well, they should start with a plan.
-Same goes with drawing.
+The same goes with drawing.
 Make a rough plan of your drawing by drafting first in thumbnails.
 Thumbnails help you plan out the composition and readability.
 By starting your artwork with a tiny drawing of what you’d like it to be, you can easily plan or map out your work without taking up the entire space.
-Drawing small also lets you focus and explore the general elements, before going into details.
+Drawing small also lets you focus and explore the general elements before going into details.